rebs-code/laravel-api/README.md

 ## Description

 This portfolio project is a showcase of personal projects and skills.
 It features an admin area, created using Laravel's built-in authentication system, where the portfolio owner can manage a list of repositories.
 These repositories represent the projects that are displayed on the portfolio.

+The project is then complemented by a front-end application in Vue.

 ## Tech Stack